Pallet Town hasn’t changed in four months. Or at least, not that Red can tell just by biking through it.

 Whatever.
 He hesitates a moment longer, then mentally relaxes his grip on the partition, feeling it slide back into place and rearrange his thoughts and emotions…

 …until he lets out a breath of relief and opens his eyes.
 “Ugh.
 Thank you.”
-He scratches Pikachu between the ears, smiling down at his pokemon as he yawns.
+He scratches Pikachu between the ears, smiling as his pokemon yawns.
 “That was unpleasant.”

 Dr. Seward is watching him closely.
 “Can you explain how all that felt, to you?”